-How to Upgrade Your Garden for Spring
+How to Upgrade Your Garden

 First, keep in mind that spring and fall are the best times to plant.
 You can technically plant any time of the year, but the milder temperatures of both seasons make it a lot easier to layer and scope out the most ideal areas in your garden.
-Since we’re right in the thick of spring, it’s the ideal time to plant!

 Creating a Backyard Flower Bed

-If you're not sure where to start, select a few Foundation Plants to add to your existing scheme.
+If you're not sure where to start, select a few foundation plants to add to your existing scheme.
 These are the basics that will provide the framework for your entire garden.
 And though color and tons of blooms are amazing, the best selections will be those that are simple and uncomplicated.
 Look for greenery, preferably foliage that's evergreen, in a clean, simple silhouette.

 After all, a backyard flower bed can be the perfect backdrop for outdoor hangouts (and give you an Instagram-ready backdrop for photos).

 Flank your driveway, walkway border or property line with a row of Wintergreen Boxwoods.
-With these, you get an elegant, structured look without much effort or cost.
+With these beauties, you get an elegant, structured look without much effort or cost.
 Wintergreens are also great for plant bed backdrops.
 Wintergreens pair perfectly with perennial flowers and roses, and if yard space is limited, they're ideal for tight spaces.

-The best part about Thuja?
+The best part about Thujas?
 Blocking neighbors while taking very little yard space.
 But the other huge perk is that Thuja Green Giants grow in a uniform shape and height.
 So, you get that classic French Renaissance look without having to prune or shear, and you get a strong framework with which to plan your garden.
-Use Thujas for property borders and green fencing - flowering shrubs and bushes in front of Thujas is perfect for a complete, layered look.
+Use Thujas for property borders and green fencing - flowering shrubs and bushes in front of Thujas are perfect for a complete, layered look.